adilapapaya/markdown-resume/examples/source/adila.md

 : *Data Scientist and Visualization Engineer* __February 2012 - Current__

-  Created simulations and visualizations that enabled rapid understanding of difficult concepts and instant identification of core issues.
-This involved writing various scripts and building reusable tools that continue to be used throughout the company.
-Wrote accompanying in-depth documentation and created various examples to help make these tools easy to understand and use.
+  Involved in the analysis and visualization of data at various stages of the product development cycle at Apple including design, prototyping, manufacturing, and post-release.

+  Collaborated closely with various teams across the company including Industrial Design, Product Design, Manufacturing Design, Advanced Manufacturing Engineering, and Operations.

+  Created simulations and visualizations to identify core issues and evaluate design decisions.
+Some of the affected products include the Apple iMac display, the Apple MacBook haptic trackpad, the Apple MacBook Pro touchbar, and keyboards across all Apple products.

+  Built generic visualization tools (primarily web-based or in Processing) that continue to be used throughout the company.

   Architected and developed visualizations for viewing and monitoring manufacturing data in real-time.

-  Optimized existing algorithms (both vendor-created and in-house) for speed.

-  Performed validation of vendor algorithms to ensure correctness and validate performance claims.

-  Wrote algorithms simulating various different design decisions to ensure the optimum design was chosen.

-  Revamped an exiting product quality monitoring tool to improve usability and speed, as well as to permit more in-depth analysis of issues.
+  Revamped an exiting product quality monitoring tool to improve usability and speed and permit more in-depth analysis of issues.

 Open Source Statistics Library